🌋 1. Mineralogy and Paleontology 🩕

 Prehistoric mammals Mammuthus primigenius Pleistocene Woolly mammoth, long hair, curved tusks Europe and Asia

-Smilodon fatalis Pleistocene Large feline, elongated fangs, large predator North and South America
+Smilodon fatalis Pleistocene Large felid, elongated fangs, large predator North and South America

 Megatherium americanum Pleistocene Giant ground sloth, herbivore South America

-Prehistoric birds Archaeopteryx lithographica Upper Jurassic First known bird, feathers and teeth Germany, dinosaur-bird link
+Prehistoric birds Archaeopteryx lithographica Late Jurassic First known bird, feathers and teeth Germany, link between dinosaurs and birds

-Hesperornis regalis Upper Cretaceous Seabird, powerful swimming, teeth North America
+Hesperornis regalis Upper Cretaceous Marine bird, powerful swimmer, teeth North America

-Pisces Dunkleosteus terrelli Upper Devonian Predatory fish, powerful jaw, bony armor Giant predatory marines
+Fish Dunkleosteus terrelli Late Devonian Predatory fish, powerful jaw, bony armor Giant marine predators

 Coelacanth Devonian Lobed-finned fish, considered a living fossil Africa, Indian Ocean